sohyp3/network-scanner/README.md

  # Network Scanner
- a Simple tool that scans the network using `fping` then scans each device's port using `nmap` then saves it to a csv files
+ a Simple tool that scans the network for the connected devices using `fping` then scans each device's open port using `nmap` then saves it to a csv files

 # Requirements:
 1. `linux`